ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ### 5.2.7 Joining Scored Contests in Progress

 When you wish to join a **scored contest** in progress, you and your GM should discuss whether you accept the current framing.
 If so, you can participate.
-In a **scored contest**, you simply select an opponent and enters into a new **round**.
+In a **scored contest**, you simply select an opponent and enter into a new **round**.
 If you want to achieve something other than the goal established during framing, you may instead perform **unrelated actions**, including **assists** and **augments**.

 ### 5.2.8 Switching Abilities